chozelinek/sacoco/tutorial.md

 We need at least two things:

 1. a WebLicht chain
-1. an API key
+1. an API key (a kind of "password" to be passed to WaaS)

-The first item is already solved.
+We already have our WebLicht chains.
 For the second, go to the [WaaS home page](https://weblicht.sfs.uni-tuebingen.de/WaaS), click on the rigthmost menu item at the top of the page called `API Key`.
 You will be redirected to the already familiar authentication page, choose your institution (`clarin.eu website account` for us), provide your credentials and a new page will load.
 If you hit on the button `Generate` a long string will appear where it reads `Your API key`.
-Copy the key in a safe place.
+Copy the key in a safe place and treat it like it was a password.

 Time to actually process our XML files with `WaaS`!